Saturday, August 31, 2019

 So, I did.

 I needed an illustrator – Diego Medina became that person.
 I needed translators – Maura Medina and Christy Dix helped with that.
-I needed to get the books printed – I searched Mexico, USA, and Canada for affordable printers, and in the end ordered direct from China.
-The shipment took two months traveling from China to the western side of Mexico, across country by truck, and finally arrived in Cancun.
+I needed to get the books printed – I searched Mexico, the USA, and Canada for affordable printers, and in the end, ordered direct from China.
+The shipment took two months to travel from China to the western side of Mexico, across the country by truck, and then finally arrived in Cancun.

 Then, Lawrie and I drove into the city, loaded the boxes, drove home, and unloaded the boxes.
 The next day we humped them up nineteen stairs to our storage area on the second floor and later celebrated with a cold cervesa.